mitmath/1806/summaries.md

 ## Lecture 6 (Sep 18)

 Defined the **rank** of a matrix = # pivots (note that pivots are nonzero by definition).
-An invertible matrix, i.e. a non-singular matrix, has **full rank**: rank = number of rows = number of columns.
-A **rank-deficient** matrix has a rank *less than* either the number of rows or the number of columns (or both).
-Our main goal for the next few weeks will be to understand rank-deficient matrix problems, especially non-square cases.
+An invertible matrix, i.e. a square non-singular matrix, has **full rank**: rank = number of rows = number of columns; more generally, a non-square **full rank** matrix has rank equal to *either* the number of rows or columns (whichever is *smaller*).
+A **rank-deficient** matrix has a rank *less than both* the number of rows or the number of columns.
+Our main goal for the next few weeks will be to understand non-square and rank-deficient matrix problems.

 Introduced vector spaces (a set V of anything you can add x+y and multiply by scalars αx) and subspaces (a subset of V such that vector operations *stay in the subspace*).
 Examples of vector spaces include real n-component vectors (ℝⁿ, or ℂⁿ for complex numbers), real m×n matrices, functions f(x) (ℝ↦ℝ, real numbers to real numbers).
 Examples of subspaces includes planes or lines through the origin in ℝ³, or the origin itself.
 The goal of this is to break vector spaces into smaller pieces that we can still do linear algebra on (hence the need for a subspace, not just any arbitrary subset).